 Languages in Turkey

-One thing I’ve learned throughout my travels is that learning a few local words increase the friendliness of the locals towards the tourist, So learn a few basic Turkish words to easily communicate or you can download google translator or even a dictionary to your phone to make communication more effective.
+One thing I’ve learned throughout my travels is that learning a few local words increases the friendliness of the locals towards the tourist.
+So learn a few basic Turkish words to easily communicate or you can download google translator or even a dictionary to your phone to make communication more effective.